-How you handle them is crucial to your business’s success.
+How your team members handle them is crucial to your business’ success.

-The key to handling these challenges is knowing how to respond effectively and in a timely manner.
+The key to handling these challenges of customer service is knowing how to respond effectively and on time.

 That, in turn, enhances customer experience, boosts customer loyalty, and increases corporate profitability.